nativelibs4java/Scalaxy/Streams/README.md

 The output type of each optimized stream is always the same as the original, but when nested streams are encountered in `flatMap` operations many intermediate outputs can typically be skipped, saving up on memory usage and execution time.

+Note: known bugs are usually accommodated in `Strategies.hasKnownLimitationOrBug` when possible.

 # Usage

 You can either use Scalaxy/Streams's compiler plugin to compile your whole project, or use its `optimize` macro to choose specific blocks of code to optimize.